 The name Maccammond originated with the Anglo-Saxon tribes that once ruled Britain.
 It is derived from Hamon, an Old French personal name brought to England after the Norman Conquest in 1066.

-Early Origins of the MacCammond family
+Early Origins of the Maccammond family

 The surname Maccammond was first found in Kent.
 The Roll of Battle Abbey reveals that two brothers, sons or grandsons of Hamon Dentatus accompanied the Conqueror in his Conquest.
 The first was Robert Fitz-Hamon, the renowned Conqueror of Glamorganshire and the second was Haimon, named in the Domesday Book as "Dapifer," for having received the office of Lord Steward for the King.
 The latter died issueless while the former had four daughters, three of which had conventual lives.

 The remaining daughter named Mabel married Robert Fitzroy, Earl of Gloucester.
 Hamon Dentatus had two other sons: Richard of Granville; and Creuquer who inherited the Barony of Chatham from Robert Fitz-Hamon and many of the Kentish estates of Hamon Dapifer.

 These estates were passed down to Haimon de Crévequer (died 1208) who had one son Robert Haimon.
 The latter joined the confederacy of Barons against Henry III., and as a consequence lost all his estates.

 Later, West-Acre in Norfolk was home to a branch of the family.
 "It is the property of A. Hamond, Esq., whose seat here, High House, is a handsome mansion in the Italian style, finely situated in a well-wooded park.
 The church is partly in the early and partly in the later English style, with a square embattled tower, and contains the mausoleum of the Hamond family, and many beautiful monuments to several of its members."

-Early History of the MacCammond family
+Early History of the Maccammond family

 This web page shows only a small excerpt of our Maccammond research.
-Another 137 words (10 lines of text) covering the years 1209, 1647, 1579, 1600, 1658, 1605, 1660, 1630, 1681, 1672, 1716, 1621, 1654, 1665 and are included under the topic Early MacCammond History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 1209, 1647, 1579, 1600, 1658, 1605, 1660, 1630, 1681, 1672, 1716, 1621, 1654, 1665 and are included under the topic Early Maccammond History in all our PDF Extended History products and printed products wherever possible.

-MacCammond Spelling Variations
+Maccammond Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Maccammond has appeared include Hammond, Hammon, Hammons, Hamon, Hamond and others.

-Early Notables of the MacCammond family (pre 1700)
+Early Notables of the Maccammond family (pre 1700)

 Notables of the family at this time include Matthew Hammond (died 1579) Unitarian ploughwright from Hetherset, Norfolk, who was executed for his beliefs; Thomas Hammond (c.
 1600-1658), an officer in the New Model Army and a regicide; Henry Hammond (1605-1660), an English churchman; Thomas Hammond (1630-1681), an English-born merchant and landowner who settled in Norway, father of Sara Hammond...

-Migration of the MacCammond family to Ireland
+Migration of the Maccammond family to Ireland

 Migration of the Maccammond family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
-An examination of early immigration records and passenger ship lists revealed that people bearing the name MacCammond arrived in North America very early: Daniel Hammond settled in Bermuda in 1635; Elizabeth Hammond and her husband settled in Boston Massachusetts in 1630 with their four children; Henry Hammond arrived in Fort Cumberland Nova Scotia with his wife and three children in 1774.
+An examination of early immigration records and passenger ship lists revealed that people bearing the name Maccammond arrived in North America very early: Daniel Hammond settled in Bermuda in 1635; Elizabeth Hammond and her husband settled in Boston Massachusetts in 1630 with their four children; Henry Hammond arrived in Fort Cumberland Nova Scotia with his wife and three children in 1774.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.